gobrianyu/android_notes_app/README.md

 email: brian127@uw.edu

 ## Design Vision
-Tell us about what your design vision was.
- - Functionally
- - Aesthetically
- - Data

-I wanted to create a notes app, similar to the one I use on my phone: Samsung Notes.
+**Functionally:** I wanted to create a notes app, similar to the one I usually use on my phone: Samsung Notes.
+In terms of functionality, I included a search feature on the main page, the ability to delete entries, and editable title fields for each note entry.
+All other features are pretty standard, aside from the dark mode toggle.
-I particularly wanted to recreate the two-column grid in that app.
-The app functionality itself is quite simple.
-The only addition I made was an editable title field; which isn't all too revolutionary.

-Where in your repo can we find the design sketches that you made?
+**Aesthetically:** I particularly wanted to recreate the two-column grid in the app as it is my most favourite form factor for a notes app to date.
+I also wanted to add a dark mode for my app, since I know I always like taking notes on a dark background.
+Allowing the user to toggle back and forth satisfies more people!

+**Data:** For this second submission, the focus was on preserving and encrypting user data, so that the user doesn't lose their notes every restart, but that their data is also securely stored to mitigate privacy concerns.

-In the assets folder.
-The file name is sketch.jpg.
+Initial app UI sketch can be found in the `assets` folder.
+File name is `sketch.jpg`.

-If your final design changed from your initial sketches please explain what changed and why.
-I was really ambitious in my sketch, where I wanted to add more functionalities than I ended up adding, such as a way to delete files, more buttons, perhaps some text formatting, and colour themes.
-I was unable to realise these largely because of time limitations.
+For this second submission, I had more time to add the features I had wanted to incorporate in my first submission, such as a search tool, dark mode, and more.
+The app is now quite similar to what I had envisioned in that sketch!

 ## Resources Used
-Cite anything (website or other resource) or anyone that assisted you in creating your solution to this assignment.

-Remember to include all online resources (other than information learned in lecture or section and android documentation) such as Stack Overflow, other blogs, students in this class, or TAs and instructors who helped you during Office Hours.
-If you did not use any such resources, please state so explicitly.

-Online resources used:
+Comprehensive list of online resources used:
 - https://api.flutter.dev/flutter/widgets/ListView-class.html
 - https://medium.com/@taraparakj75/how-to-wrap-text-on-overflow-in-flutter-a5eade5ea97a
 - https://api.flutter.dev/flutter/dart-core/DateTime-class.html